jeffreylue/data_projects/internal_request_system_analysis/README.md

 The objective of this analysis was to determine whether increasing SLA breaches were driven by higher demand, stakeholder behavior, departmental strain, or structural workflow inefficiencies.

-Rather than focusing purely on query complexity, this analysis emphasizes structured investigation, business interpretation, and actionable insights.
+Rather than focusing purely on query complexity, this analysis emphasizes **structured investigation, business interpretation, and actionable insights**.

 ## Analytical Approach